jbosstools/jbosstools-integration-stack-tests/README.md

 If you want to fix a bug or make any changes, please do following:

-1. Log an issue describing the bug or new feature here on [GitHub](https://github.com/jbosstools/jbosstools-integration-stack-tests/issues/new)
+1. Log an issue describing the bug or new feature here on [JIRA](https://issues.jboss.org/browse/JBTIS/) with component set to **QE**.
 2. Update your local master branch

 	```